 Do You Really Need Passion to be Successful?

-When you study all the great success stories of remarkable people like Jobs, Richard Branson, Michael Jordan, Muhammad Ali, Elon Musk, Thomas Edison, etc., you will find that all of them shared one thing in common, and that is passion.
+When you study all the great success stories of remarkable people like Jobs, Richard Branson, Michael Jordan, Muhammad Ali, Elon Musk, Thomas Edison, etc., you will find that all of them shared one thing in common – passion.

 Ever wonder why successful people seem to have unlimited motivation and energy to work on their dreams?

-This is why it is crucial to align your passion with what you do in your life, especially in your career.
+This is why it is crucial to align your passion with what you do in your life, especially in your career and business.

 At the end of the day, I found that the ones that I can truly pour my heart and work on are the ones that I’m passionate about, such as this blog, Stunning Motivation.

-When I’m doing the e-commerce website to sell jewelry, I find it extremely difficult to come up with ideas and motivation to write the description, to tweak the product page, and to spend time consistently on it each day.
+When I’m doing an e-commerce website to sell jewelry, I find it extremely difficult to come up with ideas and motivation to write the description, tweak the product page, and spend time consistently on it each day.

-On the other hand, when it comes to personal development, I can write super long-form articles and I have no problem doing it consistently.
+On the other hand, when it comes to personal development, I can write super long-form content and I have no problem doing it consistently.
 And I can do it every day.

 And this is the reason why I believe that passion is extremely important when it comes to creating remarkable success in life.